acr-lfr/generate-it-typescript-server/README.md

 - Data returned from a domain method is captured by the same route function it is was called from, the router sends the output to the `inferResponseType.ts` response middleware which outputs data in the format requested from the client in conjunction with the permitted types defined by the openapi file.

 #### Accessing your API via CLI
-Similar to the Symfony framework CLI commands should be written and stored; in this case in the `src/cli` directory.
+Similar to the Symfony framework CLI, commands should be written and stored - in this case in the `src/cli` directory.
 The sequence is:
 - Write and store a script in `src/cli`, no special format required, just a simple script and you have full access to your apps code.
   - Could be as simple as `console.log('hello world')`
 - Lets say the script was named `seedUsers.ts`; call it like this `npm run cli-script -- seedUsers`